 Mountain West IRA – Private Placements

-Mountain West IRA also requires proof of your LLC in good standing on an annual basis as well as an annual third party compliance report from a qualified third party.
-There is also extra paperwork necessary in the opening of the IRA.
+Mountain West IRA also requires proof that the LLC in good standing on an annual basis, as well as an annual fair market valuation of the LLC provided by a qualified third party.

 A partnership is a type of unincorporated business organization or agreement in which multiple individuals, called general partners, manage the business and are equally liable for the debts of the business.